Double Dose of Bad Air Puts Fetuses

 Dr. Perera said the results showed the need to improve air quality.
 "My

-advice to pregnant women," he added, "is don't let people in your household
+advice to pregnant women," he added, "is don't let people in your

 smoke."